aiven/devportal/docs/products/mysql/howto/migrate-from-external-mysql.rst

 Aiven for MySQL offers a managed process for migrating from an external MySQL into the Aiven-hosted database.
 It supports both a one-off "dump and restore" process, and using the ongoing replication functionality built-in to MySQL.
 The process will first do a ``mysqldump`` in order to seed the schema and bulk-copy the data; if the preconditions are met for ongoing replication then it will configure MySQL as a replica of the external database.

-What you'll need
+Requirements
 ----------------

+To perform a migration from an external MySQL to Aiven for MySQL the following requirements need to be satisfied:

-* The source server is publicly available or there is a virtual private cloud (VPC) peering connection between the private networks, and any firewalls are open to allow traffic between the source and target servers.
+* The source server needs to be publicly available or accessible via a virtual private cloud (VPC) peering connection between the private networks, and any firewalls need to be open to allow traffic between the source and target servers.
 * You have user account on the source server with sufficient privileges to create a user for the replication process.
 * `GTID <https://dev.mysql.com/doc/refman/8.0/en/replication-gtids.html>`_ is enabled on the source database.
 To review the current GTID setting, run the following command on the source cluster::

     show global variables like 'gtid_mode';

 ..
 Note::
-    If you are migrating from MySQL in GCP, you need to enable backups with `PITR <https://cloud.google.com/sql/docs/mysql/backup-recovery/pitr>`_ for GTID to be set to 'on'
+    If you are migrating from MySQL in GCP, you need to enable backups with `PITR <https://cloud.google.com/sql/docs/mysql/backup-recovery/pitr>`_ for GTID to be set to ``on``

 Variables